-If you don't see the image you want, press the Source Search button on the remote control or the projector until you see the image you want to project
+If you don't see the image you want, press the Search button or one of the Source buttons on the remote control, or press the Source Search button on the projector.

-If you still can't see an image or can't project the same image that is on your notebook or computer screen, see page 71 for solutions.
+If you still can't see an image or can't project the same image that is on your notebook or computer screen, see page 85 for solutions.